 PCI Membranes’ submerged hollow fibre is specifically designed for high turbidity and large installations, such as:

 The resulting permeate is low in turbidity (< 2 mg SS/L and < 0.5 NTU) and fouling potential (SDI < 3) and is suitable to fed to spiral-wound nanofiltration (NF) or reverse osmosis (RO) membranes, like PCI Membranes’ SpiraCore elements.

 Hollow Fibre Series Benefits

-- Consistently high quality, disinfected effluent suitable for reuse or direct discharge
+- Consistently high quality, partially disinfected effluent suitable for reuse or direct discharge

-- Simple, undemanding operational and maintenance requirements – highly suited to automation
+- Low operation and maintenance requirements as it is highly suited to automation

 - Capable of biological nutrient removal

 - Multiple, tailored cleaning techniques can be used to maximise performance according to the specific effluent’s characteristics